 1. Use Storage Spaces Wisely

-Oftentimes storage closets or filing cabinets can also serve other purposes in the classroom.
+Oftentimes storage closets or filing cabinets can serve other purposes in the classroom.
 For example, a metal storage cabinet can be a great place for students to express themselves through magnetic poetry.
 You can purchase magnets with individual words on them and have students use the space to create poems or sentences.
-If you want to get really crafty, you can use class time to create these magnets by purchasing large pieces of magnet and having students glue paper and other materials on to them.
+If you want to get really crafty, you can use class time to create these magnets by purchasing large pieces of magnet and having students glue paper and other materials onto them.
 This is a great way to encourage class participation and it also beats the dull look of a plain storage cabinet.
 Depending on height, filing cabinets can also be used for additional student workspace.

 2. Create a Poetry Corner